The role of HR with regard to California’s overtime payment laws is to meet the following broad objectives:

 The rules become even more complex under California law.

-Consider for example the narrow question of whether, under the FLSA, putting on a uniform or protective clothing or washing hands to be prepared to do work constitutes work.
-Section 3(o) of the FLSA provides that time spent “changing clothes or washing at the beginning or end of each workday” is excluded from compensable time under the FLSA if the time is excluded from compensable time pursuant to “the express terms or by custom or practice” under a collective bargaining agreement.4 In 2010 the Wage and Hour Division (WHD) of the U.S. Department of Labor issued a multipage interpretation of this single definition in the FLSA.
+Consider, for example, the narrow question of whether, under the FLSA, putting on a uniform or protective clothing or washing hands to be prepared to do work constitutes work.
+Section 3(o) of the FLSA provides that time spent “changing clothes or washing at the beginning or end of each workday” is excluded from compensable time under the FLSA if the time is excluded from compensable time pursuant to “the express terms or by custom or practice” under a collective bargaining agreement.4 In 2010 the Wage and Hour Division (WHD) of the U.S. Department of Labor (DOL) issued a multipage interpretation of this single definition in the FLSA.
 See, Administrator’s Interpretation No. 2010-2.

 The WHD’s interpretation included the following: “Since 2002, courts have aptly noted the vastly divergent definitions of ‘clothes’ that appear in a single dictionary, in different editions of a dictionary, and in different publishers’ dictionaries.”5 The WHD Administrator concluded that “clothes changing covered by § 203(o) may be a principal activity” for which compensation is owed as “work.”6 Thus, compliance with the FLSA is a very fact-specific process that involves applying words in ways that are not apparent from reading whatever dictionary is on the shelf, but requires an understanding of legislative history and judicial precedent in the particular jurisdiction.